Candle Care Tips: How to Burn a Candle Properly (The Ultimate Guide)

 Why Candle Care Matters

-Most candles don’t burn poorly because they’re low quality— they fail because of incorrect use.
-Candle wax has a “memory.”
+Most candles don't burn poorly because they're low quality—they fail because of incorrect use.
+Candle wax has a "memory."
 How it melts the very first time influences how it burns from then on.

-• Candle tunneling
+• Candle tunneling — wasted wax, trapped fragrance

-• Weak scent throw
+• Weak scent throw — fragrance oils burn off unevenly

-• Excess soot and smoke
+• Excess soot and smoke — dirty jars, poor air quality

-• Shortened burn time
+• Shortened burn time — you get less for your money

 Candle Care Tip #1: The First Burn Candle Rule (Most Important)